 We really want an indoor or nighttime wedding, but I've heard that will not look good in pictures.
 What do you think?

 Go for it!
 While photographers generally prefer natural light to artificial light for the photographs, you should always do what makes you happy.
 Regardless of the wedding location or time of day, we come prepared to handle any lighting situation and have years of experience with many different venues and circumstances, including nighttime weddings.
-During a wedding day photographers will encounter every single light source from incandescent to natural, to florescent and artificial, and need to be able to handle each without hesitation.
+During a wedding day, photographers will encounter every single light source from incandescent to natural, to fluorescent and artificial, and need to be able to handle each without hesitation.